 - Acutely ill patient – DC cardioversion – Don’t delay treatment to give anticoagulants!
 Cardioversion should be performed in an ITU setting, with sedation.
 The patient should be shocked at 200J initially. if this is unsuccessful, try two further attempts at 360J.

-Control the ventricular rate
+Control the ventricular rate or the rhythm

 - 1st line – β-blocker OR Ca2+ blocker